dokklib/dokklib/docs/libs/db/write.md

 # Write Items

 Write operations can either create a new item or change an existing item.
-For transactional writes, check out the [Transaction](./transactions.md) docs.
+For transactional writes, check out the [Transactions](./transactions.md) docs.

 ## Put

 `Table.put` either creates a new item or replaces an existing item with the supplied attributes.

-Suppose we want to add a user to a new group and we don't care if the user is already part of that group.
+Suppose that we want to add a user to a new group and we don't care if the user is already part of that group.
 The following code adds the user to the group:

 ```python